Aiah/OneClassClassification/README.md

 # OneClassClassification
-One class image classification with pytorch
+One class image classification with pytorch.